spatialsparks/Leaflet.idw/README.md

-    opacity - the opacity of the IDW layer max - maximum point values, 1.0 by default cellSize - height and width of each cell, 25 by default exp - exponant used for weighting, 1 by default gradient - color gradient config, e.g. {0.4: 'blue', 0.65: 'lime', 1: 'red'}
+    opacity - the opacity of the IDW layer max - maximum point values, 1.0 by default cellSize - height and width of each cell, 25 by default exp - exponent used for weighting, 1 by default gradient - color gradient config, e.g. {0.4: 'blue', 0.65: 'lime', 1: 'red'}

 Each point in the input array can be either an array like [50.5, 30.5, 0.5], or a Leaflet LatLng object.